Edge-Carolina/Edge-Carolina-Starter-Website/README.md

 # Getting Started

-The first thing you need to do when starting a new web application using the Edge Carolina Starter Website is import this repository into your own repository.
-This will then allow you to set up your repository however you want.
-Once that is done, you can do whatever you want!
+The first thing you need to do when starting a new web application using the Edge Carolina Starter Website is to create a new repository and add this repository as a template.
+This will import all of the files from this repository into your own repository with a clean commit history.
+Once you've done this you are free to modify it to your liking!

-** Just make sure you don't push anything into this repository!

 * [Get Started with a Development Environment](docs/get_started.md)